ministryofjustice/itpolicycontent/content/using-your-own-smartphone-laptop-tablet-or-pc-for-work.md

 You must always:

 - ensure your equipment meets and maintains MOJ IT security standards, and be ready to demonstrate this at any time
 - maintain the corporate 'memory'.
-This means being able to respond fully to Freedom of Information or any data protection legislation requests
+This means being able to respond fully to Freedom of Information, or any data protection legislation requests
 - be able to show a specific business benefit for using your own device
 - be clear as to what work you can, or cannot do, on your equipment